daviddechaux/GildedRose-Refactoring-Kata-master/README.md

 * **Conjured** items degrade in Quality twice as fast as normal items

-Feel free to make **any changes** to the `UpdateQuality` method and add any new code as long as everything ~~still~~ (*sorry guys I break some stuff :)*) works correctly.
+Feel free to make **any changes** to the `UpdateQuality` method and add any new code as long as everything ~~still~~ works correctly.
 However, **do not** alter the **Item class or Items property** as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership.
-~~You can make the UpdateQuality method and Items property static if you like, we'll cover for you~~ No you can't.
-Sorry guys, I lower the difficulty of the challenge in order to make it doable in a limited time, so please **no new static method**.
+You can make the UpdateQuality method and Items property static if you like, we'll cover for you.

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.